We use what we sell and stand behind our craftsmanship.

 ML800 is indicated for: 1.5 mm occlusal thickness, 1mm wall thickness in the posterior, up to 2 pontic spans and .7 thickness in the anterior region.

-Chameleon High Translucent Zirconia (HT): This formulation is a “Phase 3” zirconia and all around “work-horse” from our Luminesse zirconia line.
-We manufactured Chameleon to be strong while still allowing for better aesthetics.
+High Translucent Zirconia (HT): This formulation is a “Phase 3” zirconia and all around “work-horse” from our Luminesse zirconia line.
+We manufactured our HT Zirconia to be strong while still allowing for better aesthetics.

 Indications are ideal for: